 }BST property: left.val < node.val < right.val for ALL nodes (not just immediate children).

-This property enables fast search - at each node you eliminate half the tree.
+This property enables fast search - in a balanced tree, at each node you eliminate roughly half the remaining nodes.

 // BST Search - O(log n) average